open/close all folders

 - All the moments with Emily's mom and/or Navin comforting Emily and letting her know that, whatever happens, they're a family.
-Even if she can't be very helpful in a battle, Karen Hayes is excellent emotional support.

 - The second book has such a moment at the very end, where Emily's mom has finally woken up, but Emily says that she and Navin have to go back home while she'll stay behind.
 Karen refuses and asserts that she's still Emily's mother and this world will be home for all of them for now.

 - It's rather unexpected, but another side of Trellis shows at the start of the book.